 - Discuss the methods and type of Risk of Bias assessment that was used.
-As well as the statistical methods used to perform the network meta-analysis, if completed. - Sample Network Meta-Analysis infographics inside the software:
+As well as the statistical methods used to perform the network meta-analysis, if completed. - In the Quantitative Synthesis tab, the Network Meta-Analysis infographic will appear inside the software: